[This article is based on my invited talk at the A2M Internet Architecture and AI Technology Summit, Turing Large Model Technology Session.]

 We at Pine AI are following this path, from voice calls to graphical interfaces, and gradually exploring deeper levels, hoping to enable Agents to truly interact with the world in real-time and complete tasks for users end-to-end.

 Our first product can now help you get things done by making calls and operating computers.
 You only need to provide some basic information, and it can contact customer service to handle various tasks for you—whether it’s negotiating bills, canceling subscriptions, processing refunds, or booking restaurants, querying physical bookstore information.
-We aim for a high success rate, and there is no charge if the task is not completed.
+We aim for a high success rate, and no charge if the task is not completed.

 Finally, a little advertisement for our company.
 We at Pine AI are looking for full-stack engineers capable of building SOTA autonomous AI Agents.